teloxide/teloxide/README.md

 $ rustup override set nightly
 ```

- 5. Execute `cargo new my_bot`, enter the directory and put these lines into your `Cargo.toml`:
+ 5. Run `cargo new my_bot`, enter the directory and put these lines into your `Cargo.toml`:
 ```toml
 [dependencies]
 teloxide = "0.3.1"